Boltzmann machine learning with a variational quantum algorithm: Variational imaginary time simulation

 Then, Eq.~(\ref{Eq: wickrotated}) is mapped onto the evolution of the parameters.
 Here, we use the McLachlan variational principle \cite{mclachlan1964variational,broeckhove1988equivalence} to derive the time derivative equations for $\vec{\theta}(\tau)$.
-Following the principle, we minimize the distance between the exact evolution and that of the parametrized trial state as
+We minimize the distance between the exact evolution and that of the parametrized trial state as